Using Docker to Fix the "xprop: Unable to Open Display" Error while Sending Emails in Ruby on Rails

 CMD ["rails", "server", "-b", "0.0.0.0"]

-Understanding the "xprop: Unable to Open Display" Issue in Docker Environments
+Recognizing the Docker Environment "xprop: Unable to Open Display" Issue

-6. Answer: Xvfb, or X Virtual FrameBuffer, is a display server implementing the X11 display server protocol without displaying any screen output, allowing GUI applications to run in a virtual environment.
+6. GUI applications can operate in a virtual environment thanks to Xvfb, or X Virtual FrameBuffer, a display server that implements the X11 display server protocol without displaying any screen output.